Add

 Cost: €13/month (billed annually) or €17/month (billed monthly).

-Features: Up to 100 pages, no Webflow branding, but without a CMS (not ideal for a blog).
+Features: Up to 100 pages, no Webflow branding, but no CMS, so it's not ideal for a blog.

 CMS plan (recommended for a blog)